Latina Bombshell Eriana Blanco Sizzles In Clear-Strapped Bikini That Leaves Little To The Imagination

 “[Y]our tan looks absolutely fabulous,” added a fourth fan.

-Blanco often flaunts her bikini bod on her Instagram feed.
-Just a couple of days ago, she shared another example, in which she sported a white two-piece, as previously reported by The Inquisitr.
+Blanco often flaunts her bikini body on her Instagram feed.
+Just a couple of days ago, she shared another example in which she sported a white two-piece swimsuit, as previously reported by The Inquisitr.
 Her bikini top had black straps and a buckle in the center that connected the cups.
 Her bikini bottoms had a very low waistline and a belt that cinched her waist.
-She took the photo indoors — in front of what looked like a built-in closet.
+She took the photo indoors in front of what looked like a built-in closet.